 There’s a big difference between anecdotes and stories, however.
 Anecdotes are casually gathered stories that are casually shared.
 Within a research context, stories are intentionally gathered and systematically sampled, shared, debriefed, and analyzed, which produces insights (analysis in academia).
 Great insights inspire design, strategy, and innovation.

-This is true, but the act of stimulation itself can bias the results, especially in a setting where the person asking the questions is seen as having authority, which despite their best endeavors is likely to be the case.
+This is true, but the act of stimulation itself can bias the results, especially in a setting where the person asking the questions is seen as having authority, which despite their best endeavours is likely to be the case.
 The problem is that it is the anecdotal data, the things that we casually share, that are most likely to represent what we think and the basis for action.

-So this was the dilemma facing my over a decade ago in our DARPA projects and the solution we came up with, described on the SenseMaker® site, is to make people ethnographers to their own anecdotal data either as direct interpreters or as agents of capture proximate to, and a part of the culture.
+So this was the dilemma facing me over a decade ago in our DARPA projects and the solution we came up with, described on the SenseMaker® site, is to make people ethnographers to their own anecdotal data either as direct interpreters or as agents of capture proximate to, and a part of the culture.
 In effect that is a quantitative approach in what is traditionally a qualitative domain and can provide real-time results from highly distributed populations.
 So when I saw the diagram above I saw the opportunity for a both/and/and post.
 Tricia is arguing for thick data to complement big data and I am adding to that the use of rich data to link the two.
 So I created the second of the two diagrams – meaning and scale.
-In another minor change, I dedicated that big data is more likely to gain meaning at higher volumes.
+In another minor change, I suggest that big data is more likely to gain meaning at higher volumes.

 The other key aspect of rich data is that people are empowered to interpret their own anecdotal material; it is not delegated to an algorithm or an anthropologist.
 Another phrase becoming current here is epistemic justice: allowing people their own voice not just as a passive contributor of stories or anecdotes but as an active agent in their interpretation.
 And of course, the interpretative frameworks are derived from the detailed work of thick data practitioners and all three types of data need to be entangled at need to create meaning and support for effective decision making.
 More on entanglement in a future post but real-time high volume data, with meaning, is critical in normal types, but also hypercritical in a crisis.